MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 an error, because the `CreateUser` method is not implemented on the server yet.

-Hovewer, it's enough to show that the gRPC server is already working, and can accept the gRPC requests from the client.
+However, it's enough to show that the gRPC server is already working, and can accept the gRPC requests from the client.
 We can run

 ```shell